boeschf/uenv_venv/README.md

 # uenv-venv

-Create a Python venv layered on top of an active **uenv** view — cleanly:
+Create a Python venv layered on top of an active uenv view

 - Fails fast if `PYTHONPATH` is set (to avoid broken resolver/imports).
 - Prefer `uv venv --seed`, fallback to stdlib `python -m venv`.